AustinAbro321/blog/blog-post.md

 OCI or the "Open Container Initiative" decouples containers from Docker.
 Similar to how Kubernetes is no longer just about managing container images, but is now also a generic resource manager, OCI artifacts are no longer limited to being container images, but can now hold any set of files so long as they're made to follow the [OCI specification](https://github.com/opencontainers/image-spec).

 In order to take advantage of the benefits of this specification, a community project called [ORAS](https://oras.land/) (OCI Registry as Storage) was created.
-ORAS makes it simpler to store OCI artifacts in online registries such as GHCR or ECR by providing a CLI and library for pushing OCI artifacts to registries.
+ORAS makes it simpler to store OCI artifacts in online registries such as GHCR or ECR by providing a CLI and library for pushing artifacts to registries.

 ## Why OCI